craigerskine/pxl.media/content/games/the-world-ends-with-you-final-remix.md

 ---
-title: The World Ends with You: Final Remix
+title: 'The World Ends with You: Final Remix'
 platform: switch
 genre:
   - action-adventure